 Start & finish of the Los Nevados trek

 - Most people start and finish the hike from Cocora.
-From Salento plaza, it takes a 30 minute drive in one of the iconic Willies jeep to Cocara.
+From Salento plaza, it takes a 30-minute drive in one of the iconic Willies jeeps to Cocara.
 The taxi ride from Salento to Cocora is already an adventure on its own!

 Day by day route description Los Nevados Colombia